Click here to go to the main page

 Giessen

-The reformed church of Giessen is basically the choir of a 14th-century church of which nothing else remains, extended with a trave in 1856 and closed off with a facade in simple neo-Classical style.
+The reformed church is basically the choir of a 14th-century church of which nothing else remains, extended with a trave in 1856 and closed off with a facade in simple neo-Classical style.

 Location: Kerkstraat 2